“Who’s Next?”… Hayes: backed by Dr Dre & Timbaland

-An emcee bent on giving the game a different take on rap, Hayes, is establishing himself as a whirlwind in the entertainment industry.
-Signing a deal with Interscope to produce his debut album and putting out his mixtape, the First 48, Hayes’s sound is a combination of where’s he’s been and where he’s headed.
-We caught up with Hayes while he was on tour with Timbaland to talk about his future.
+An emcee bent on giving the game a different take on rap, Hayes is establishing himself as a whirlwind in the entertainment industry.
+Signing a deal with Interscope to produce his debut album and putting out a mixtape, Hayes’ The First 48, his sound is a combination of where he’s been and where he’s headed.
+We caught up with him while he was on tour with Timbaland to talk about his future with a Hayes interview.
 With an official co-sign from Dr. Dre and Timbaland, the future looks bright!

 Parlé: What kind of projects or things are you working on at the moment?